Skip to main content

 Pandemic Census Decline and Bond Default

 Pre-petition marketing process.
-Before filing, FVS engaged Grandbridge Real Estate Capital as financial advisor and marketing agent and conducted a sale process.
-That process did not produce a viable transaction, and FVS entered chapter 11 to complete a 363 sale under court supervision.
+In March 2022, FVS engaged Ziegler as sale advisor along with Grandbridge Real Estate Capital as financial advisor and marketing agent and conducted a sale process.
+At least one prospective buyer emerged but preferred to purchase outside of bankruptcy, and the process did not produce a viable transaction.
+FVS entered chapter 11 to complete a 363 sale under court supervision.
+At filing, the debtor reported assets of $10 million to $50 million against liabilities of $100 million to $500 million and between 200 and 999 creditors.

 Series 2017 Bonds and Resident Refund Liabilities